jmr567/vagrant/README.md

 vagrant
 =======

-Sample Vagrant Project for Fusion
+Sample Vagrant Project for Fusion using Puppet for Configuration Management